ciaokitty/mobile-app-development/Readme.md

 - **Activity Log:** See a timeline of your recent period, symptoms, and weight entries.
 - **Data Persistence:** All your data is stored locally on your device in a private, persistent file (no cloud or account required).
 - **Privacy:** No data ever leaves your device.
 No ads, no tracking, no accounts.
-- **Free & Open Source:** This app is free to use, open-source, and licensed under the MIT License.

 ## Screenshots